tinylog-org/tinylog/readme.md

 -------------

 * configuration
-  * Contains configuration files like for formatter, Checkstyle and FindBugs
+  * Contains configuration files for formatting, Checkstyle and FindBugs

 Support
 -------

 A detailed user manual and the Javadoc documentation can be found on http://www.tinylog.org/.
-Please file bug reports and feature requests in [GitHub issues](https://github.com/pmwmedia/tinylog/issues).
+Bug reports and feature requests are welcome and can be created via [GitHub issues](https://github.com/pmwmedia/tinylog/issues).

 License
 -------